finos/legend/docs/tutorials/studio-define-dataset-transformation-storage.md

 ---
 id: studio-define-dataset-transformation-storage
-title: Define how your Datasets are Transformed and Stored
+title: Define How your Datasets are Transformed and Stored
 sidebar_label: Transform/Store Datasets
 ---